Coronavirus cases suspected in Queens

 “With the best public health system in the world, New York City stands ready to respond to any confirmed cases of the coronavirus,” said Mayor de Blasio, who urged New Yorkers to remain optimistic and stated that cases under investigation should not be presumed as likely to be confirmed in a statement issued Sunday.
 “I urge all New Yorkers to remain vigilant, and if you or anyone you know matches the criteria and have recently traveled to the affected areas of China, please see a medical professional.”

-The first individual is under 40 years of age, and was admitted to NYC Health + Hospital/Bellevue in Manhattan where he remains in stable condition.
-The second and third individuals have been hospitalized at Flushing Hospital Medical Center and New York-Presbyterian/Queens, where they also remain in stable condition.
+Rumors that a case had appeared at NYC Health + Hospitals/Elmhurst were shot down at the press conference, held at Flushing’s Glow Community Center.
+That individual was tested for the coronavirus, but was found to have the flu.

+“Let me make it clear — at this time there are no confirmed cases in New York city,” said Dr. Demetre Daskalakis, deputy commissioner for the Division of Disease Control at the city Department of Health, a statement that remains true.

-While the results of the three individuals are still pending, there has yet to be a confirmed case of the novel disease in New York State.
-There are eight confirmed cases in the United States and over 14,000 worldwide, resulting in the death of at least 300 people.
+While the results for the two individuals are still pending, there has yet to be a confirmed case of the disease in New York State.
+There are eight confirmed cases in the United States and over 24,500 worldwide, resulting in the deaths of nearly 500 people.

-“We are continuing to work closely with our partners at the CDC, State and federal government as the coronavirus situation evolves,” said Health Commissioner Dr. Oxiris Barbot.
+“We are continuing to work closely with our partners at the CDC, state and federal government as the coronavirus situation evolves,” said city Health Commissioner Dr. Oxiris Barbot.
 “If you have traveled to the area affected by the outbreak in the last 14 days and feel unwell, call your doctor or visit a clinic, and you will be cared for.
-Also, practice everyday precautions like you would during flu season—wash your hands frequently, and cover your mouth and nose when you sneeze.
-We remain grateful to all New Yorkers for their cooperation.”
+Also, practice everyday precautions like you would during flu season — wash your hands frequently, and cover your mouth and nose when you sneeze.”

 Other safe practices include avoiding contact with others, not traveling while sick and using an alcohol-based hand sanitizer if soap and water are not available.